jean553/gunicorn-bottle-logstash-elasticsearch/README.md

 http://kibana-container-ip-address:5601
 ```

-The ip address of the container can be found using `docker inspect gunicorn-kibana-logstash_kibana`.
+The ip address of the container can be found using `docker inspect gunicorn-bottle-logstash-elasticsearch_kibana`.

 The index pattern is `data-*`.